sk-MM/Ancient-Cyber-Labs-FZCO---Scarab-I/application.md

 ## Hardware Information

-We will use the SX1302 and SX1250 LoRa Chipsets in our Scarab I hotspot.
+We will use the SX1302 and SX1250 LoRa Chipsets in our hotspot.
 For its CPU, we have opted for the Raspberry Pi 4 Compute Module, which we believe superior to available alternatives.